GUIDE 2024

 Project Management Professional (PMP)

 The Project Management Professional (PMP) is the world’s leading project management certification.
 It now includes predictive, agile, and hybrid approaches.
-The PMP designation demonstrates to current and potential employers that you have demonstrated a solid foundation of knowledge from which you can competently practice project management.
+The PMP designation demonstrates to current and potential employers that you have demonstrated a solid foundation of knowledge from which you can practice project management.

 Certified Knowledge Manager (CKM®)